DHasanC/ActiveViam-Business-Solutions-Interview/README.md

 PortFolio VAR = VAR of stock1 * weight of stock1 in that portfolio + VAR of stock2 * weight of stock2 in that portfolio +....

-Writing Unit tests:
+## Writing Unit tests
 One unit test has been provided here for each methods:
 1. One edge case would be when there is only one stock in a portfolio, then portofolio VAR should equal singleTradeVAR
 2. Another edge case would be when the confidence interval is 100, then singleTradeVAR should be the maximum %return in the historical dataset

-Running this application:
+## Running this application
 The easiest way to run this appication would be to clone this repository and open with a java IDE like IntelliJ.
 To run the test cases, adding the JUnit 4 library to the IDE would be necessary

+## Dateset
-Dateset: To run and validate the application using real-world data, I have provided Apple and Netflix historical dataset (only %return) for the past 252 days.
+To run and validate the application using real-world data, I have provided Apple and Netflix historical dataset (only %return) for the past 252 days.
 This values were found from yahoo finance website and then converted to percentage return by simple manipulation using MS excel.

-References:
+## References
 1. https://www.youtube.com/watch?v=WJWlHJuEUss&t=4s
 2. https://finance.yahoo.com/quote/AAPL/history?p=AAPL
 3. https://www.investopedia.com/terms/v/var.asp